danmofo/gayl-plugin/README.md

 Give as you Live search plugin
 ===

 Adds Give as you Live search APIs to Google Chrome's [omnibox](https://developer.chrome.com/extensions/omnibox).
-Selecting an option adds the relevant part to the omnibox (e.g. "Merchant name: Amazon" would actually contain only `Amazon`) making it easy to look things up.
+Selecting an option adds the relevant part to the omnibox (e.g. "Merchant name: Amazon" would actually contain only `Amazon`) making it easy to look things up and copy things to the clipboard.

 Basic usage:
 ---